Echeveria gibbiflora DC.

 Cotyledon gibbiflora, Echeveria campanulata, Echeveria grandifolia, Echeveria grandis

 Echeveria gibbiflora is a succulent that forms short-stemmed rosettes of broad, more or less glaucous leaves.
 It is one of the largest species.
 The rosettes grow up to 12 inches (30 cm) tall and up to 16 inches (40 cm) in diameter.
 Leaves are spoon-shaped, reddish-green, and up to 8 inches (20) cm long.
-Flowers are bell-shaped, red and yellow and appear on up to 32 inches (80 cm) long stems.
+Flowers are bell-shaped, red and yellow, and appear on up to 32 inches (80 cm) long stems.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).